MoXiaoXi233/LatteBoot/README.md

 ### Features:
 * Small app size
 * Simple reboot by one click
-* App supports Dual Boot *(Android + Windows)* and shows or hides another system boot card depending on neccessary boot file availability
+* App supports Dual Boot *(Android + Windows)* and shows or hide another system boot card depending on neccessary boot file availability
 * Next boot checker by hashing boot file *(Since v1.5)*

 ### For booting to Safe mode and Windows: